ExistensialReset/flowmosr/06_justice/YOUTH_HARM_PROTOCOL.md

 ## §1.
 TRIGGER CONDITIONS

 Protocol activates when:
-- Reports of harm or neglect from any Node member
+- Reports of harm or neglect from any Node network
-- Sudden or sustained drop in L×S×I among minors
 - Patterns of absenteeism, isolation, or fear

 **Baseline Emergency Advisory:**